-BONNEVILLE SALT FLATS, UTAH
+BONNEVILLE SALT FLATS, UTAH, USA

 The Bonneville Salt Flats are a 121 km² (47 mi²) salt flat in northwestern Utah.
 A remnant of the ancient Lake Bonneville of glacial times, the Salt Flats are now public lands managed by the Bureau of Land Management.